hsavit1/hsavit1.github.io/Index.md

 title:  "Index"
 ---

 Here you can find lots of posts.
-I'm new to the blogging game so I haven't gotten around to writing most of these yet
+Also a whole bunch of links to really cool places on the internet.
+Hopefully I can expand your knowledge a bit

 #**[Swift](http://brettbukowski.github.io/SwiftExamples/) Posts**
 - [The best Swift libraries on Github (looong post)](http://itshenry.com/2015/09/05/the-best-swift-libs.html)